vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 tyenne

-scher statement of the author of the Pratyabhijñā Sūtra or Kārikā, ka piel showed an easier path to it which was not known before and Y p which was, for the first time, pointed out by Somānanda in his SivadỊşti.
+scher statement of the author of the Pratyabhijñā Sūtra or Kārikā, ka piel showed an easier path to it which was not known before and Y p which was, for the first time, pointed out by Somānanda in his SivadỊṣti.

 (I) SOMĀNANDA.

-We have already pointed out that two teachers of Abhinava, namely, Lakşmaņagupta and Bhattendurāja, belong to two different preceptorial lines.
+We have already pointed out that two teachers of Abhinava, namely, Lakṣmaņagupta and Bhattendurāja, belong to two different preceptorial lines.
 The distance of both, Somānanda and Kallața, from Abhinava is only two intervening generations as the following table shows :

 1. Somānanda?
 1. Kallața 2.
 Utpaladeva

 2. Mukula 3.
-Lakşmaņagupta3 .
+Lakṣmaņagupta3 .
 Bhattendurāja

 4. Abhinavagupta 4.
 Abhinavagupta We can, therefore, safely say that Somānanda was Kallata's contemporary, perhaps older, and belonged to the close of the first and the beginning of the second half of the 9th century A. D.